visamy/personality-eeg/README.md

 The path to the targeted trained model has to be specified.

 The calculated attributions are saved in `models/attributions`, while the generated figures from the attributions are saved in `reports/attributions/`.

+## Pretrained Models
+Additionally, five pretrained models, one for each personality trait, are provided in `models/pretrained_models/`.